Zuiikin' English: Format

-In the final episode, three native English speaking men formed the Zuiikin Boys and demonstrated gymnastic movements while chanting supposedly useful Japanese phrases.
-One such phrase, "tsumaranai mono desuga" (つまらない物ですが) ends up translating rather roughly to "please accept this trifling thing".
-No translations are provided during these Japanese lessons as there are for the English lessons, only Japanese characters and romanisations.

-Initial broadcasting in Japan

-The program was initially broadcast in the spring of 1992.
-It occupied an early-morning slot around 5 AM.
-This allocation itself was probably a move to perfect the parody because the long-running gymnastic exercise program by national station NHK was also broadcast in early mornings (around 6 AM).
-This early broadcast time was one of the main reasons why the series passed unnoticed to most people in Japan.
+Each segment starts with a sketch containing both Japanese and English-speaking actors.
+They act out scenarios such as discussing a movie, asking someone out on a date, or going to the hospital.
+When one of the Japanese characters is confused on what to say, the sketch pauses and an English phrase appropriate for the situation is introduced.
+After the phrase is introduced, the show's signature Zuiikin' Gals appear, and demonstrate a dance or exercise while chanting the English phrase.
+The phrases taught in the show are as follows:

 Internet meme

-It was not until the broadcaster decided to rerun the series from November 2005 on their satellite channels that the program, and especially the Zuiikin Gals, started to attract international attention as a meme, the English phrase "I have a bad case of diarrhea" receiving the most attention.
-The diarrhea clip uploaded on YouTube has been viewed more than 7,000,000 times (as of March 2021).
+The program was initially broadcast in the spring of 1992 and occupied an early-morning spot.
+But it was not until the broadcaster decided to rerun the series from November 2005 on their satellite channels that the program, and especially the Zuiikin' Gals, started to attract international attention as a meme, the English phrase "I have a bad case of diarrhea" receiving the most attention.
+The diarrhea clip uploaded on YouTube has been viewed more than 12.1 million times (as of March 2025).
 Clips from the show have been featured on radio and TV programs such as The Opie and Anthony Show, The Soup, Anderson Cooper 360, Upload with Shaquille O'Neal and The Tonight Show with Jay Leno in America, and Rude Tube and 8 out of 10 Cats in the UK.

-The Zuiikin Gals are Maiko Miyazawa (宮沢麻衣子), Reiko Saito (斎藤レイ子) and Takako Inayoshi (稻吉貴子), whose names are displayed at the beginning of each exercise.
+The Zuiikin' Gals are Maiko Miyazawa (宮沢麻衣子), Reiko Saito (斎藤レイ子) and Takako Inayoshi (稻吉貴子), whose names are displayed at the beginning of each exercise.
 Inayoshi is still active in the entertainment business as an actress.